 - Ecological corridors.
 This measure will ensure that the biodiversity in your region will have a lift.
 Planting trees to connect forest areas is a great action.
-Action example: Bonheiden (15k inhabitants) organises a group purchase of trees (NL).
+Action example: Bonheiden (15k inhabitants) organizes a group purchase of trees (NL).

 - Green edges against soil erosion.
 Small strips of vegetation between agricultural fields can help reduce erosion.
 Related action: the Gulp Valley project carried out in Belgium (NL).

-Key learnings for small municipalities
+📖 Critical learnings for small municipalities

 🎯 The size of your municipality shouldn’t limit your climate action strategy.
 Prioritizing and focusing on mature and cost-effective measures is important when resources are strongly constrained.
 Making housing more energy-efficient and mobility more sustainable is the right approach!

 🤝 Unity makes strength (as the Belgian motto says).
 Joining forces with other small municipalities and sharing best practices can make the difference.
 For instance, the intercommunal figure plays a vital role in supporting small municipalities.
 In FutureproofedCities, you can learn and share best practices with other peers.

 ℹ️ Asking for help is not a signal of weakness, but will.
 Your regional governments might have tools and platforms to help you succeed in your climate plans (such as FutureproofedCities).
 Remember, you're not alone in your climate action strategy!